MingYuanTina/TrueInsight/README.md

 Java SDK for the EyeTribe Dev Kit
+Note: this is a copied project forked due to change of github account.
 ====
 <p>

 Introduction
 ----
 This is the Java library implementation for the EyeTribe Dev Kit.
 This reference implementation provides a simple Java interface for communicating with the EyeTribe Server through our open [TET API](http://dev.theeyetribe.com/api/).
 This should allow developers to get started quickly to focus their efforts on creating truly immersive and innovative apps using our eye tracking technology.

-Note: this is project forked and moved due to change of github account.

 This version is to be considered **_beta_**.
 Feedback and bug fix submissions are welcome.